Kam Jones: Professional career

+Indiana Pacers / Noblesville Boom (2025–2026)

 Jones was selected with the 38th pick in the 2025 NBA draft by the San Antonio Spurs, then traded to the Indiana Pacers.
+Jones made his professional debut for the Pacers' NBA G League affiliate, the Noblesville Boom, on December 19.
+He then made his NBA debut on December 22 for the Pacers, scoring two points in one minute of action.

+On June 24, 2026, Jones was traded to the Chicago Bulls in exchange for the draft rights of the 38th pick, Braden Smith, but was waived by the Bulls on June 30.

+Milwaukee Bucks / Wisconsin Herd (2026–present)

+On July 5, 2026, Jones signed a two-way contract with the Milwaukee Bucks.

 Personal life

-On October 20, 2025, Jones was arrested after a four-mile police chase, where Jones was reportedly going 90mph in a 55mph zone.
+On October 20, 2025, Jones was arrested after a 4 mi police chase, where Jones was reportedly going 90 mph in a 55 mph zone.
 Jones was charged with reckless driving and resisting law enforcement charges.